helsing-ai/nyl/argocd-with-nyl/README.md

 argocd.yaml         -- The main Nyl manifest file for ArgoCD that creates the argocd Namespace, the argocd-nyl-env
-                       Secret, instantiates the ArgoCD Helm chart and creates the ArgoCD application to manage itself after bootstrapping. nyl-project.yaml    -- Empty file that signals to ArgoCD that the Nyl Config Management Plugin should be used for this application.
-This may have some project-specific configuration, but in this case it is empty. nyl-secrets.yaml    -- Tells Nyl to lookup secrets in the .secrets.yaml via SOPS when rendering the manifests that call the `secrets.get(<key>)` function.
+                       Secret, instantiates the ArgoCD Helm chart and creates the ArgoCD application to manage itself after bootstrapping. nyl-project.toml    -- Empty file that signals to ArgoCD that the Nyl Config Management Plugin should be used for this application.
+This may have some project-specific configuration, but in this case it is empty. nyl-secrets.toml    -- Tells Nyl to lookup secrets in the .secrets.yaml via SOPS when rendering the manifests that call the `secrets.get(<key>)` function.
 ```